Jeff Overbaugh

-Jeff Overbaugh (born November 24, 1993) is an American former professional football long snapper.
-He played college football at San Diego State.
+Jeff Overbaugh (born November 24, 1993) is an American former professional football player who was a long snapper in the National Football League (NFL).
+He played college football for the San Diego State Aztecs.

 Professional career

 Los Angeles Rams

 Overbaugh signed with the Los Angeles Rams as an undrafted free agent on June 10, 2016.
 He was waived by the Rams on August 30, 2016.

 Denver Broncos

 On January 2, 2017, Overbaugh signed a future contract with the Denver Broncos.
 He was waived by the Broncos on May 4, 2017.

 Chicago Bears

 On August 28, 2017, Overbaugh signed with the Chicago Bears following an injury to Patrick Scales.
 He was waived by the Bears on September 3, 2017, after the team claimed Andrew DePaola off waivers.

 Minnesota Vikings

 On December 26, 2017, Overbaugh signed with the Minnesota Vikings following an injury to Kevin McDermott.

 Atlanta Falcons

 On September 2, 2018, Overbaugh was signed to the Atlanta Falcons' practice squad.
 He was promoted to the active roster on September 6, 2018, due to an injury to Josh Harris.
 He was waived on September 10, 2018.